eavonius/powerdelivery/reference.markdown

 		<h4>Outputs</h4>
 		<p>string - The Uri of the TFS project collection containing the project being built.</p>

+		<a name="get_buildconfig_cmdlet"><hr></a>
+		<h3>Get-BuildConfig</h3>
+		<p>Gets the configuration used for the build.
+This object contains the results of merging the
+		shared and environment-specific configuration files for the target environment being deployed to.
+		The <a href="get_buildsetting_cmdlet">Get-BuildSetting</a> cmdlet provides the same functionality as this one, however that cmdlet will throw an exception of the requested setting is not found.
+		You can use this cmdlet to retrieve the entire top-level configuration and check for the presence of a section, if you know a section may not be present at build time.</p>
+		<h4>Example</h4>
+		{% highlight powershell %}$config = Get-BuildConfig

+if ($config.MySetting) {
+  $mySetting = $config.MySetting
+}{% endhighlight %}
+		<h4>Outputs</h4>
+		<p>hash - A combined hash that is the result of merging the shared and environment-specific configuration
+		file, appropriate for the target environment being built to.</p>

 		<a name="get_builddroplocation_cmdlet"><hr></a>
 		<h3>Get-BuildDropLocation</h3>
 		<p>Gets the remote UNC path into which build assets should be placed.
 You can use the